As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Astartes II

-In March 2021, Games Workshop hired Syama Pedersen to create a sequel to his fan-favourite YouTube animation Astartes – though it’s been a long while with no news on this hotly anticipated sequel.
+In March 2021, Games Workshop hired Syama Pedersen to create a sequel to his fan-favourite YouTube animation Astartes – and, thanks to the February 2025 teaser trailer above, we now know it's coming some time in 2026!
+Read our full Astartes 2 guide for full details.

-We’re still waiting on news about several, teased series: Altar of Wrath, Broken Lance, and High Lords.
+We're still waiting on news about two other teased series: Altar of Wrath and High Lords.

 Warhammer+ TV shows